Neural-Systems-at-UIO/nutil/docs/QuantifierInput.rst

 * Must be indexed 8-bit or 24-bit RGB images in PNG format.

-* Must have the same proportions as the images used to generate the atlas maps (not the same proportions as the actual atlas maps as QuickNII alters the proportions slightly).
+* Must have the same proportions as the histological images used to generate the atlas maps (not the same proportions as the actual atlas maps as QuickNII alters the proportions slightly).
 They do not need to be the same size as the images used to generate the atlas maps, and are typically larger in size.

 * Quantifier is only able to extract one RGB (Red Green Blue) colour at a time.
 Apply one RBG colour to all of the objects of interest, and specify this colour code in the GUI (e.g. the objects in the segmentation here are red, which is RGB colour code: 255,0,0).